Introduction

 Tech Stack

-- DataStar
+- DataStar - Hypermedia-driven frontend interactivity

-- Database TBD
+- Database TBD - Currently using static JSON files

 We keep the design evolutionary, starting from the simplest possible solution and iterating on it.
-At first, providing data from a static JSON files, or working with static content, is sufficient.
+At first, providing data from static JSON files, or working with static content, is sufficient.
 Following clean architecture principles, swapping out the persistence layer is easy.

 Testing and Quality Assurance